shubhamd99/kotlin-android-development/README.md

 For an application to be easily extensible and maintainable, we need to define well-separated layers.
 MVP makes views independent from our data source.
 We divide the application into at least three different layers, which lets us test them independently.
 With MVP we take most of the logic out from the activities so that we can test it without using instrumentation tests.

+#### lateinit
+The lateinit keyword stands for late initialization.
+Lateinit comes very handy when a non-null initializer cannot be supplied in the constructor, but the developer is certain that the variable will not be null when accessing it, thus avoiding null checks when referencing it later.

 #### Data Binding
 The Data Binding Library is a support library that allows you to bind UI components in your layouts to data sources in your app using a declarative format rather than programmatically.